top of page

 Director

 After training as a particle physicist at Stanford Linear Accelerator Center (SLAC), Tom worked for 20 years in the tech industry.
 When he retired in 2017, he decided to focus his volunteer activity on civic engagement and oversight.
 Tom served on the Civil Grand Jury in 2021 and has served on the San Jose Board of Fair Campaign and Political Practices since 2022.
-The LWV seemed like a logical next step in 2023 and he is currently seeking how best to apply his experience here.
-Tom has been active on the Action Committee and helped with the Federal Judiciary Study and with legislative interviews.
-He is also trying to help the LWVC ith analysis of legislation.
+The LWV seemed like a logical next step in 2023 and he is still looking for how best to apply his experience here.
+Tom has been active on the Action Committee and organizing the educational program around public financing.
+He has worked on legislative interviews, pros and cons presentations, and the Federal Judiciary Study.
+He has also been working with LWVC on legislative analyses and campaign finance reporting.

 Carol Watts 2019-05-09.png